ministryofjustice/opg-notify-queue-consumer/docs/ide-coverage-setup.md

 This guide walks through setting up PHPStorm/IntelliJ with PCov in order to get unit test coverage feedback inside your editor.

+Make sure your IDE is up to date, minimum suggested version for IntelliJ is 2020.2, and the Docker and PHP Docker plugins are installed.

 ![](images/coverage_example_1.png "IntelliJ coverage example")

 1. We're going to use the jakzal/phpqa image for running PHPUnit with PCov: